A. J. Duhe

 Adam Joseph Duhe Jr. (born November 27, 1955) is an American former professional football player who was a linebacker and defensive end for eight seasons with the Miami Dolphins from 1977 to 1984 in the National Football League (NFL).
 He played college football for the LSU Tigers.
+In the NFL, Duhe is perhaps best known for his performance in the 1982 AFC championship game, when he intercepted New York Jets quarterback Richard Todd three times, which remains a conference championship game record.
+He was selected to the Pro Bowl in 1984 but did not play again after that season due to injuries.

+Since retiring, Duhe has done some work as an actor and later worked for Caesars Entertainment.
+He is an inductee of the Greater New Orleans Sports Hall of Fame, the Louisiana Sports Hall of Fame, and the Miami Dolphins Walk of Fame.

 Early life

-Born in Reserve, Louisiana, Duhe played football at Leon Godchaux High School on offense and defense, earning selections for All-District on both sides in his senior year, with him serving as defensive end and punter.
-He enrolled at Louisiana State University and starred as defensive tackle for the Tigers with an All-SEC and All-Academic honors.
+Adam Joseph Duhe Jr. was born in Reserve, Louisiana, on November 27, 1955.
+Duhe played football at Leon Godchaux High School on offense and defense, earning selections for All-District on both sides in his senior year, with him serving as defensive end and punter.
+He enrolled at Louisiana State University (LSU) and starred as defensive tackle for the Tigers with an All-SEC and All-Academic honors.
+During his collegiate career, Duhe averaged 72 tackles per season.
+He participated in the 1976 Senior Bowl and was declared "the most outstanding South defensive players" by sportswriter Ken Ernst of the Sun Herald.